GCSE

 - Net energy can be calculated as the energy transferred into the system, minus the energy transferred out of the system.

-- The unit of energy is Joules (J).
+- The unit of energy is joules (J).

 - Closed systems are systems where no energy or objects can enter or leave the system.